-Axon Optics is the pioneer and original online retailer of glasses for light sensitivity.
-Our glasses are designed with a very precise tint designed to filter out the types of light known to cause problems for those who are light sensitive, helping them avoid migraine and light sensitivity impact.
-They come in both indoor and outdoor versions, and can be made in your vision prescription.
+Axon Optics is the original online retailer of glasses for light sensitivity.
+Our glasses come with Avulux lenses, which are designed with a very precise tint designed to filter out the light known to cause problems for those who are light sensitive.
+This helps them manage the impact of light and light sensitivity on their lives.
+The lenses can be worn both indoors and out, and can be made in your vision prescription.

 Remember Rosalie?
 She tried Axon Optics lenses and wrote to us about her experience:

 “Since I started wearing these, my tired and irritated eyes have greatly improved within a day or two.
 These are also helpful with night driving and the oncoming headlights.
 Very glad I made this investment.”

 Our tinted lenses filter out the uncomfortable light while letting the soothing or neutral light in, which makes them a much better option than wearing sunglasses indoors.
 Wearing sunglasses indoors can actually cause your eyes to adapt to the dark, making them even more sensitive over time.

 Light sensitivity glasses work the same way under any lighting conditions.
 You can put them on at home, at work, or out shopping and get the same light-filtering benefits that help you avoid discomfort.
 Rather than trying to control the lighting around you, just put on your tinted glasses.
 It’s the ultimate level of personal control over your lighting environment.

 Earlier we introduced you to Layla.
 She tried Axon Optics for her sensitivity to fluorescent lights at work, and here’s what she had to say: